Christy-cyber/bikesharing/README.md

   - User type (customer vs. subscriber) trips by gender by weekday

 ## Resources
-- Data:
+- Data Source: 201908-citibike-tripdata.csv (downloaded from: https://s3.amazonaws.com/tripdata/index.html on 18 March 2022)
 - Software: Tableau Desktop Public Edition v.
-2021.4.4; Jupyter Notebook
+2021.4.4; Jupyter Notebook v.
+6.4.6

+Jupyter notebook was used to convert the "tripduration" column in the original Excel spreadsheet from an integer to a datetime datatype.
+All other column data remained the same.
+The new spreadsheet, which contained the datetime datatype for "tripduration," was named "citibike-trips.csv."

 ## Results